Forecast Outcomes for a List of Entities

 Tool: futuresearch_results

-The same pattern works for any entity-outcome pair.
+The same shape works for any entity-outcome pair.
 Replace the list and the question:

 Here's a CSV of 50 consumer products.
 Forecast the year-over-year